 The purpose of the Committee is to develop reasonable and actionable recommendations to address the challenges listed above.
 These recommendations are expected to form a "living document" to be updated as conditions change over the life of the Committee or legislative priorities shift within the region.
 All recommendations will be compiled into an annual report to the Governor and Legislature as required by AB 707.
+Recommendations should be developed using the best available science and existing regulations, including AB 52 (Gatto, 2013) requirements for California Environmental Quality Act (CEQA) consultation with tribes to avoid significant impacts to cultural resources where applicable.

-This Charter describes the expected role of Committee members, Resources staff, and third-party neutral facilitators.
+This Charter describes the expected role of Committee Members, Resources staff, and third-party neutral facilitators.
 It also lays out the proposed decision-making protocols for reaching agreement on formal recommendations developed by the Committee.
 These recommendations will be compiled into a required annual report to the Governor and California Legislature.